kolektiv/maturity-radar/README.md

 ```

 Each metric requires a **name**, a **range** (a simple ordered array of maturity values, from 0 onwards), a **target** maturity level, and an **actual** maturity level.
 The library is quite adaptive.
 It should cope reasonably well with metrics with different cardinalities, maturity measures with different numbers of metrics.

+## Acknowledgements

+The maturity radar is a simplified and specialised version of the radar chart work done by Nadieh Bremer (https://bl.ocks.org/nbremer).
+It has been rebuilt to be less generic and more opinionated, focused solely on providing a simple and embeddable way to display maturity levels.